Lepovirta/koukku/README.md

     $ cargo test

-See [Cargo guide](http://doc.crates.io/guide.html) for more information on using Cargo.
+See [Cargo guide][cargo-guide] for more information on using Cargo.

 ## License